sohkamyung/sohkamyung.github.io/reviews/fiction/2024/20240219-WhiteCatBlackDog.md

 # "White Cat, Black Dog: Stories" by Kelly Link

 [Main Index](../../../README.md) / [Reviews Index](../../README.md) / [Fiction Reviews Index](../README.md) / [2024 Reviews Index](README.md)

-*Rating: 4/5 Stars*
+*Rating: 4/5 Stars.*

 A fascinating series of stories, each based on a fairy or folk tale, that then gets turned by the author into her own tales.
 Some maintain the fairy tale atmosphere, while others take on a fantasy or contemporary tone.
 I was not familiar with some of the sources used for the stories, but it is worth looking them up after reading the stories here to see the similarities and differences between the source materials and her stories.